nackjaylor/formatting_tips-tricks/README.md

 This can be extended to templated functions: particularly in C++.
 You want to write sections of code that are *as general as you can possibly make them*.
 This means, they should be designed to handle any valid form of data you can throw that them.
 This means: integers, floats, doubles, long equivalents etc. should ideally all be handled by the same code.
 Good code design here checks that the input is sensible: for example, you don't want complex numbers when functions should be in the real domain.
 You might find MATLAB's [argument validation functionality](https://au.mathworks.com/help/matlab/ref/arguments.html) worthwhile in helping to pick this up.
 This helps you catch bugs early, numerically speaking, and cleans up your code significantly.

 A natural extension here is recursion - calling the function inside of itself.
-This has immense speed benefits, but fails spectacularly when not handled well.
-You should use recursion, but you should ensure it is robust.
+This has immense speed benefits in Python (not necessarily C++ or other compiled languages), but fails spectacularly when not handled well.
+You should use recursion if appropriate, but you should ensure it is robust.
 If you're not confident with this, do it the old fashioned way.